 She needed to be alone, at least for a time—let Clive fear that she hated

 She had been sulking all the

 time she was in Clive’s chambers.
 When next the guard came—with a meal

 of steaming seafood prepared by Sark’s chefs—The girl rose from the padded

 chair she had been sulking in and strode angerly over to the door.

 “Here is you meal, slave.
-Something Sark had cooked
+Something

+most fortunate.”
 Clive recognized the guard at once.
 It was Skurg.

 Clive took the plate and turned his

 back on the guard he set the food on the bed.

 “Guard!”
 Jahlannna said, her voice

 different cell.
 I do not wish to share mine with a slurg such as this!”

-Skurg gazed at her in disbelief for a moment,
+Skurg gazed at her in disbelief

-is for you to decide, girl.
+not believe that is for you to decide, girl.
 This man may be low as offal,

 but he’s a especial favorite of the king right now.
 He is your owner, whether

 you like it or not.
 I am not bound to obey the call of a mere female, let

 “I hate him!”